pro-boost/learning-japanese/README.md

 # 🇯🇵 Learning Japanese

-A simple and clean website to practice basic HTML and CSS while learning Japanese.
+A simple and clean website to practice my basic HTML and CSS.
 This project is focused on creating a straightforward and easy-to-navigate site to help beginners get familiar with the language through simple vocabulary and phrases.

 ---

 ## 📖 Project Overview

-This project is designed as a beginner-friendly website that helps users practice Japanese by presenting simple words, phrases, and their English translations in an easy-to-read format.
+This project is designed as a beginner-friendly website that helps users practice Japanese in an easy-to-read format.
 It uses only basic HTML and CSS, with no advanced frameworks or libraries, making it ideal for those starting out with web development and language learning.

 ---